rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/multiyear/index.md

       EXTRACT(YEAR FROM cy_end_date) AS cy_year
     FROM report_date_range_cy
   ),
-  -- Define the allowed years.
-(Make sure the input list uses numbers.) allowed_years AS (
+  -- Define allowed years based on the REPORTDATE values. allowed_years AS (
     SELECT DISTINCT CAST(strftime('%Y', REPORTDATE) AS INTEGER) AS yr FROM crashes.crashes